 - Yes, it helps young people and future leaders grow.

 - I do think afterschool activities are important because those activities can bring your closer to your goal in life.

 - Yes, it gives people a chance to do something fun while still learning .

 - Yes, because they help kids make friends and keep them out of dangerous unsafe and uncomfortable environments/situations.

 - Yes, because it is a place to have fun, learn and try new things.

 - I do think they are important because they help people focus bad energy.

-We are SO grateful to the Allegheny Partners for Out-of-School Time (APOST) and PA Statewide Afterschool Youth Development Network (PSADYN) for making this special field trip possible!
+We are SO grateful to the Allegheny Partners for Out-of-School Time (APOST), A+ Schools, and PA Statewide Afterschool Youth Development Network (PSADYN) for making this special field trip possible!